palomaviolin/easley-s2-undefined/README.md

 ## Wellcome to Card Awesome Profile Cards, a repo made by the UNDEFINED TEAM (2018).

 Initially, this repository was created to bring live to a [website](http://beta.adalab.es/easley-s2-undefined/) where you could create a business card so as to improve your professional environment.
-While we were working on the project, we discovered that this repository is also a great open source tool to learn for Junior Front-end Developers. 🌈
+While we were working on the project, we discovered that this repository is also a great open source **tool to learn for Junior Front-end Developers**. 🌈

 💪  We encourage people to participate in our repo.
 You could download or clone the repo and contribute to it.

-Make us a Pull request or write us, we will answer you quickly!
+Make us a _Pull request_ or write us, we will answer you quickly!
 In fact, we have let a few tasks to complete to start with contributions… We recommend you start with the first task because is the easier one:

 1. Change skills colors when choosing an option.
 2. Keep card skills when refreshing the page.